External Buddy Support When Starting Out

 There is no shame in learning the ways of the organization that you have only recently joined, from someone who knows the working patterns, and makes you feel welcomed in an organization.
 This is directly linked with the level of our motivation and hence productivity.

-You must understand that external buddy support will only do you good.
+You must understand that a buddy will only do you good.

 Most fresh graduates have not lots of field experience and an external buddy is absolutely vital.